 Have you ever set yourself some goals and then struggled to achieve them?
 Maybe you’ve decided you want to quit smoking, reduce your alcohol intake, lose weight, do more exercise, go to bed earlier, save more money or make healthier food choices.
 Or maybe you’ve decided you are overdue for a new job or you need to learn some new skills.
 Perhaps you’ve promised yourself you’ll be more committed from now on.

-As a naturopath and health coach, I work with my clients to help them make sustained healthy changes to their diet and lifestyle so this is stuff we work on all the time.
-I do believe many of us say we want to do something (usually involving making a change to our routines), maybe stick to it for a while (days or weeks) but then drift back to our old habits.
+As a naturopath and health coach, I work with my clients to help them make sustained healthy changes to their diet and lifestyle, so this is stuff we work on all the time.
+It’s extremely common for many of us to say we want to do something (usually involving making a change to our routines), maybe stick to it for a while (days or weeks) but then drift back to our old habits.
 Can you relate to that?
 Tough isn’t it?
 Whatever the change is, it can be very demoralising when you realise you’ve slipped back to old habits and it can make you feel like giving up altogether.

 But what if you could identify and address the reasons why it’s so tough to make changes?